 The Limits to Growth

-A Report to The Club of Rome (1972), by Donella H. Meadows, Dennis I. Meadows, Jorgen Randers, William W. Behrens III
+A Report to The Club of Rome (1972),

+by Donella H. Meadows, Dennis I. Meadows, Jorgen Randers, William W. Behrens III

+Abstract established by Eduard Pestel.

-Short Version of the Limits to Growth by Eduard Pestel
+Short Version of the Limits to Growth

-Our world model was built specifically to investigate five trends of global concern - accelerating industrialization, rapid population growth, widespread malnutrition, depletion of nonrenewable resources, and deteriorating environment.
-The model we have constructed every model, is, like imperfect. oversimplified, and unfinished.
+Our world model was built specifically to investigate five major trends of global concern - accelerating industrialization, rapid population growth, widespread malnutrition, depletion of nonrenewable resources, and a deteriorating environment.
+The model we have constructed is, like every model, imperfect, oversimplified, and unfinished.
 In spite of the preliminary state of our work, we believe it is important to publish the model and our findings now. (...)
 We feel that the model described here is already sufficiently developed to be of some use to decision-makers.

-Furthermore, the basic behaviour modes we have already observed in this model appear to be so fundamental and general that we do not expect our broad conclusions to be substantially altered by further revisions.
+Furthermore, the basic behavior modes we have already observed in this model appear to be so fundamental and general that we do not expect our broad conclusions to be substantially altered by further revisions.

 Our conclusions are: